azaa13/azaa13.github.io/_posts/2020-01-27-write-unit-test-ts.md

 ---

 Writing a unit test is really required to insure functions expected operation.
 During this task some unnoticed bugs can be found, so we can fix it before even deploying.
 Depend on the project framework, we can use any kind of unit testing tools.
-There are numerous and popular, strong testing tools are available most of the frequently used frameworks such as VueJs, Angular, React etc.
+There are many popular as well strong testing tools are available and it is used in most of the frameworks such as VueJs, Angular, React etc.

 To find out a unit testing tool which align with the project requirement, it is advised to take some time to read their documentation and write simple test cases in order to get familiar with their syntax and usage.